 Health disparities left Black Americans vulnerable to contracting COVID-19 and dying from it at higher rates, nearly two times greater than their share of the population.
 In the last two months, there has been a sharp increase in the number of African Americans who are concerned the worst of the pandemic is yet to come.

 Students, businesses, employees, and homeowners have all been hit hard by the pandemic, with 61% of African Americans concerned about the loss of income related to the current pandemic.
-As the dangerous Delta and Lambda variants wreak havoc around the world, it is important now, more than ever, to take all precautions to protect yourself and your community.
+As the dangerous Delta, Lambda, and Omicron variants wreak havoc around the world, it is important now, more than ever, to take all precautions to protect yourself and your community.

 Use this up-to-date research, resources, and stories to help ease the uncertainties and safeguard your community.
 With the facts, we can all make the best decisions for ourselves and our families.

 88% of African Americans believe new variants and strains could potentially be more contagious or deadly.

 Specific COVID-19 data about and for the Black community has been elusive and inconsistent.
 NAACP units can use these data-backed resources to provide information to their members and the community at large.
 Let's keep fighting this pandemic, together.

 Wearing your mask is a requirement on planes, buses, trains, and other forms of public transportation traveling into, within, or out of the United States and while indoors at U.S. transportation hubs such as airports and commuter stations.

 In areas with high numbers of COVID-19 cases, consider wearing a mask in crowded outdoor settings and for activities with close contact with others who are not fully vaccinated.